 But YOU can help!

-While the census count itself doesn’t start until next year, NOW is the time to get informed, educated and motivated!
+Now is the time to get informed, educated and motivated!
 To help, we’ve got some fact sheets that you can share with your organization and get them involved in getting out the count.